اثيوبيا تنجح بإنتاج الكهرباء من سد النهضة اليوم

 Until recently Ethiopia, a close American military ally, was seen as the strategic linchpin of the volatile Horn of Africa.
 But as the Tigray conflict drags on, analysts worry Ethiopia might become a source of instability.

-Continued restrictions on c in Tigray and a ban on most journalists have made it hard to get an accurate picture of the situation.
+Continued restrictions on communication in Tigray and a ban on most journalists have made it hard to get an accurate picture of the situation.

 ADVERTISEMENT

-But Western officials estimate that thousands have died in the fighting, and in early January an Ethiopian official said had fled their homes.
+But Western officials estimate that thousands have died in the fighting, and in early January an Ethiopian official said 2.2 million people had fled their homes.
 About 60,000 people have crossed the border into Sudan, according to the United Nations.

 Even before the fight, Tigray was home to as many as 200,000 refugees and internally displaced people, according to U.N. agencies.
 Fighting raged in two of the biggest refugee camps in January, causing the residents to flee, aid groups say; their fate is unknown.